DenisBalan/denis.md/_posts/2020-03-23-azure-devops-docker-build-deploy.md

 ![save and run pipeline](/assets/images/azure-devops-docker-build-deploy/review-pipeline-yaml.png "pipeline final step")

-Wait until pipeline completes the execution, after that go to your dockerhub account, you should see your container image uploaded.
+Wait until pipeline completes the execution, after that go to your Docker hub account, you should see your container image uploaded.
 Or, alternatively, search docker container images from command line

 ```powershell